-Verification and Transcript Requests
+Education & Enrollment Verification / Transcript Requests

-Requests from third-party screening agencies may be mailed or faxed to the Office of the Registrar along with a written signed release from the alumni or former student.
+Requests from third-party screening agencies may be emailed or faxed to the Office of the Registrar along with a written signed release from the alumni or former student.
 As dictated by the Federal FERPA Law, information regarding academic records can only be released upon written consent of the student or alumni.
 We are not able to provide verbal verification.

-Please complete the Diploma Order Form (link is a document).
 All diplomas are sent via postal mail, first-class for domestic (US) mailing and airmail for international mailings.
 Please allow 30 days from the mailing date to receive your diploma.

 - May diplomas will be mailed to the home address in mid to late June.